vivainio/SqlFrags/README.md

 with oracle (and I didn't yet do a helper for that).
 You get the idea.
 The API has support to branch the rendering based Sql syntax, but currently
 SqlSyntax.Any is used.

-### What databases does it support?

-I'm using it against Oracle and MSSQL, using SqlClient or ODP.net data providers.

 ## Installation

 https://www.nuget.org/packages/Fapper